College of Liberal Arts and Applied Science

 West Chester, OH 45069

-In 2009 Miami opened the Voice of America Learning Center in West Chester, midway between Cincinnati and Dayton and adjacent to I-75.
+In 2009, Miami opened the Voice of America Learning Center in West Chester, midway between Cincinnati and Dayton and adjacent to I-75.
 VOALC serves as the hub for the Department of Commerce.
-Miami’s nationally ranked Professional MBA program is based at the Learning Center.
+Miami’s nationally-ranked Professional MBA program is based at the Learning Center.
 In addition to the MBA program, area educators can take advantage of professional development, graduate courses, and degree programs through Miami’s College of Education, Health and Society.

 Students may begin most majors at the Miami Regional locations.
 CLAAS micro-credentials, certificates, associate, bachelor, and graduate degrees can be completed on the regional campuses.
 Students pursuing other Miami majors will need to complete their programs on the Oxford campus.
-In addition, students are able to complete many Miami Regional course(s) and programs without traveling to a physical campus.
+In addition, students are able to complete many Miami Regional courses and CLAAS programs without traveling to a physical campus.
 As a pioneer in online learning, Miami Regionals have significant experience in cultivating rich learning experiences to meet the diverse needs of students.
-Online programs include the following: Applied Business, Digital Commerce, English Studies, Health Communication, Health Information Technology, Hospitality Management, Prekindergarten Education, Psychological Science, Sales Management, and Small Business Management.
+Online undergraduate programs include the following: Applied Business, Digital Commerce, English Studies, Health Communication, Health Information Technology, Hospitality Management, Prekindergarten Education, Psychological Science, Sales Management, and Small Business Management.
 A Master of Science in Nursing and a Doctor of Nursing Practice are also available online.

 For More Information